-The FCA proposes seven "prescribed responsibilities" which must be given to Senior Managers to ensure they are accountable for key conduct and prudential risks.
+There are six "prescribed responsibilities" which must be given to Senior Managers to ensure they are accountable for key conduct and prudential risks.

 These are set out in the table below.
 They apply to firms under the Core Regime and, as discussed later in this paper, the Enhanced Regime.
 The obligation on firms to allocate prescribed responsibilities does not apply to Limited Scope Firms.
-The FCA does not propose the appointment of a "whistle-blower champion" as is required under the banking and insurance regimes.
+There is no requirement to appoint a "whistle-blower champion" as is required under the banking and insurance regimes (although detrimental treatment of a whistle-blower may call into question the fitness and propriety of the firm and individuals).